About the Lord-Lieutenant

 Personal profile

-Mr Andrew Blackman CStJ was appointed to be His Majesty’s Lord-Lieutenant for East Sussex on 18 August 2021.
+Mr Andrew Blackman CStJ was appointed His Majesty’s Lord-Lieutenant of East Sussex on 18 August 2021.
 A former art dealer, he previously served as High Sheriff.

 He has been:

-• a former trustee of the Peasmarsh Chamber Music Festival
+- a trustee of the Peasmarsh Chamber Music Festival

 He has also sat on the Board of Appeals for St Michael’s Hospice and the Conquest Hospital.